kshaffer/musi199/unit2.md

 The following four categories of work will each earn the student a point when completed satisfactorily, according to the principles of voice-leading detailed on the Musicianship Resources website.

-- Compose *basso continuo* realizations for two figured bass lines, one in major and one in minor, with a partner, and perform those realizations as an individual.
+- Compose and perform a *basso continuo* realization for a figured bass line in major.
-- Compose and perform *basso continuo* realizations for two figured bass lines, one in major and one in minor, as an individual.
+- Compose and perform a *basso continuo* realization for a figured bass line in minor.
-- Compose *melodic keyboard-style* realizations for two figured bass lines, one in major and one in minor, with a partner, and perform those realizations as an individual.
+- Compose and perform a *melodic keyboard-style* realization for a figured bass line in major.
-- Compose and perform *melodic keyboard-style* realizations for two figured bass lines, one in major and one in minor, as an individual.
+- Compose and perform a *melodic keyboard-style* realization for a figured bass line in minor.

 A student's final grade for this criterion will simply be the number of these objectives passed by the end of Unit II.
 (Keep in mind that the last 2–3 days of class before Spring Break will be reserved for dictation and performance assessments.)